When do Bees Come Out?

 Pinterest Hidden Image

-First honey bees to appear in springtime on white flower.
+First honey bees to appear in springtime on white flower during cool weather.

-The term “bees” covers a very wide variety of insect life -each one has its own natural habitat and way of life.
+I am a beekeeper so of course I am most family with honey bees.
+But, please remember that the word “bees” covers a wide variety of insect life -each one has its own natural habitat and way of life.
 Even among true bees, such as honey bees vs bumble bees you will find lifestyle and foraging differences.

 Bumble bee on early Spring flower and yellow jacket wasp.